See Japan from your own folding bicycle!

 Minimum group size is six riders; maximum of eight.

-I am happy to announce the April 2026 Folding Bike Tour of Japan!
-(First half of April; exact dates to be determined before the end of the year.)
-Alex Kent will serve as your guide and interpreter for an unforgettable two-week tour of Japan by folding bike.
-Participants will enjoy a unique, bicycle-pace, close-to-the-ground, people-to-people odyssey through Tokyo, Kamakura, Shiga Prefecture (for family homestay), and other Japan destinations.
-On this tour, we will try to avoid some of the more heavily-touristed parts of the country (Kyoto, for example, has been quite overrun with inbound visitors).
+Alex Kent is your guide and interpreter for an unforgettable two-week odyssey through Japan by folding bike.
+Participants will enjoy a unique, bicycle-pace, close-to-the-ground, people-to-people journey through Tokyo, Kamakura, Kyoto, rural Shiga Prefecture (for family homestay), and other Japan destinations.
+(Itinerary subject to change.)

 Testimonials from previous participants: